 - Inadequate security

 - Slip and fall accidents/slip and fall injuries

 - Shoddy construction

 - Inadequate maintenance

 - Lead paint or mercury poisoning

-While some accidents result in only minor aches, others are life-altering.
+While some accidents result in only minor aches, others cause serious injuries and are life-altering.
 Severe injuries like the following can occur from a premises liability case: